By Kate Collardson and Aaron Bingham – updated April 14, 2021

-June 22 marked the latest compliance threshold for smart inverters in California — the latest update to “Rule 21” of the California Public Utilities Commission.
-In this explainer, we’ll provide an overview of Rule 21 and take a closer look at what this June 22 update means for California solar installers.
+June 22, 2020 marked the most recent compliance threshold for smart inverters in California — the latest update to “Rule 21” of the California Public Utilities Commission.
+In this explainer, we will provide an overview of Rule 21 and take a closer look at what the requirement means for California solar installers.

 What is Rule 21?